 Groundwater often contains soluble ferrous and manganous compounds which, when getting in contact with air, oxidize and convert into insoluble compounds (oxides, hydroxides).
 These may disturb processes such as seepage by choking up infiltration wells, or interfere with other conditioning or treatment processes.

-The solids-containing backwash water is then thickened by means of flocculating agents.
-The resulting sludge is dehydrated in a chamber press and disposed of in compliance with the relevant environmental protection legislation.
+The solid-containing backwashing water is thickened using flocculating auxiliaries.
+The resulting sludge is dewatered in a chamber filter press and then disposed of properly.